 The Center for Public Lands is facilitating an Adaptive Management Group (AMG) to accompany the Taylor Park Vegetation Management Project.
 The AMG brings members of the public, water users, private land owners, local government, businesses, ranchers, conservationists, recreators, and land managers together to identify possible concerns, questions, obstacles, and opportunities raised throughout the life of the project.

 The AMG is an inclusive stakeholder group working to share knowledge of forest conditions, social, economic, and ecological systems in areas impacted by the vegetation management project among the Taylor Park community and the USFS, as well as the greater public.

-What is adaptive Management?
+What is Adaptive Management?

 An adaptive approach to management is an iterative process.
 It is based on learning through partnerships and collaboration.
 It is about learning by doing.

-Learn more about adaptative management here.
+Learn more about adaptive management here.